RPGroup-PBoC/mscl_survival/doc/section_2_introduction.md

 valves have been found across all domains of life, with the first bacterial channel being described in 1987 @martinac1987.
-Over the past thirty years, several more channels have been discovered, described, and (in many cases) biophysically characterized. *E. coli*, for example, has seven types of these channels (one MscL and six MscS homologs) which have varied conductance, gating mechanisms, and expression levels.
+Over the past thirty years, several more channels have been discovered, described, and (in many cases) biophysically characterized. *E. coli*, for example, has seven of these channels (one MscL and six MscS homologs) which have varied conductance, gating mechanisms, and expression levels.
 While they have been the subject of much experimental and theoretical dissection, much remains a mystery with